Senryoku/Deecy/Readme.md

 ## Things I know I have to do

 -   Debug, debug, debug.
--   MMU: Currently disabled by default as it is still incomplete, and a performance hit.
-    -   Games using it only for store queue writes with the pref intruction (like Ikaruga) should work without enabling the full support.
-    -   Windows CE don't work at all yet, even with full emulation on (Crashes with PC=FFFFFD1F).
+-   SH4:
+    -   MMU:
+        -   Windows CE: Test and Debug more games.
+        -   Detect games using only a limited portion of MMU capabilities (Ikaruga...) to revert back to the previous hack.
-    -   It is slow:
+        -   Optimize.
-        -   Exception handling resort back to the interpreter.
-        -   No effort was made to speed up normal operation either: It is still non functioning where it matters.
 -   AICA:
     -   Debug
 -   Renderer: